kunmi02/fileUpload/README.docker.md

 To make changes to the code and see them reflected:

 1. For backend changes:
-   - Edit files in the `backend` directory
+   - Edit files in the `backend/app` directory structure
+   - Changes to routes, services, models, or database operations should be made in their respective modules
    - The changes will be automatically detected and the server will reload

 2. For frontend changes: